yash9439/codetoprompt/README.md

 ### Code Compression

 When dealing with large codebases, the `--compress` flag is essential.
-It analyzes supported code files (Python, JS, TS, Java, C/C++, Rust) and generates a high-level summary instead of including the full code.
+It analyses supported code files (Python, JS, TS, Java, C/C++, Rust) and generates a high-level summary instead of including the full code.
 This drastically reduces the token count while preserving the project's architecture.

 The compression extracts:
 - Import statements